-I’m all about a sweet snack that’s good for both mama and kiddo, which is why we love noshing on dates.
+I’m all about a sweet snack that’s good for both mama and kiddo, so we love eating dates.
 Full of fiber, antioxidants, and perfectly delicious, dates make a great “grab-something” when you feel like feeding your sweet tooth.
 I also use them to sweeten smoothies and make granola bars.

 Did you know sulfur is added to fruits so they don’t turn brown once they’re dry?
 But is it really necessary?
 I say nah.
 Skip the sugary fruit roll-ups and snag a bag of dried fruit.
 You and your kiddos will love the natural sweetness of apricots, mangos, figs, and bananas as you adventure on the go or snag a bite from the cabinet.
 Made In Nature makes a wonderful variety of dried fruits.

-My favorite super grain that cooks for 1 minute in the pressure cooker (that’s not a typo) and 15 minutes on the stove.
-I swap it into any recipe that calls for rice, serve it cold in a salad, or mix it into eggs for a superfood omelet with whatever other leftovers we have in the fridge.
+This is my favorite super grain that cooks for 1 minute in the pressure cooker (that’s not a typo) and 15 minutes on the stove.
+I swap it into any recipe that calls for rice, serve it cold in a salad, or mix it into eggs for a superfood omelet with whatever leftovers we have in the fridge.

 I’m all for all varieties in any form!
 Almonds, cashews, peanuts, macadamias, pistachios.
 I even love powdered peanut butter for an addition to morning yogurt or a shake.
 I like to change up what we eat, so I generally don’t offer the same nut every day.
-This leads to more exposure for my kiddo, more variety for us both, and ensures we don’t get bored.
+This leads to more exposure for my kiddo, more variety, and ensures we don’t get bored.
 Just be sure to adapt age-appropriately to your kiddo and serve nuts and butters how you feel safest.

-With all of these tasty and healthy superfoods in your pantry, you’ll be one prepared mama!
+With these tasty and healthy superfoods in your pantry, you’ll be one prepared mama!